Art is the desire of a man to express himself, to record the reactions of his personality to the world he lives in.Amy Lowell

 Art is probably one of those words that have a very extensive meaning.
 There is no one single definition of art, because art can literary be anything.
 As Wassily Kandinsky said, “There is no must in art, because art is free.”

 I first came across the art of crochet many many years ago when I was in middle school.
-At that time I was living in Argentina and on Saturdays we would go to a Chinese school from 9-4, where we would learn the language, creative writing, history and some art.
+At that time, I was living in Argentina and on Saturdays we would go to a Chinese school from 9-4, where we would learn the language, creative writing, history, and art.
 In one of the art classes, the teacher introduced crochet to us.
 I don’t remember which was the stitch she tried to teach us (I am guessing single crochet or double crochet), but I remember that we made a scarf.

 Let’s just say that my first scarf wasn’t very successful.
 I still remember that I chose an Aqua color yarn, but don’t ask me what kind of yarn it was, what weight category it was, nor what hook size I used!
 At that time, I had no idea of any of those!
 The edges of the scarf came out uneven, and as soon as this scarf project ended, I forgot about my yarn and my hook.

 Fast forward to the end of 2014 in the US.
-At that time, I was going through a lot of stress and someone suggested that I pick up an art to help me manage the stress.
-Now, I never considered myself an “artsy” person even though I have an Bachelor of Arts (insert LOL emoji here!).
+At that time, I was going through a lot of stress, and someone suggested that I pick up an art to help me manage the stress.
+Now, I never considered myself an “artsy” person even though I have a Bachelor of Arts (insert LOL emoji here!).
 But one day I had this lightbulb moment, and remembered the Aqua crocheted scarf that I made in middle school.
 “Maybe I can try to crochet again,” I thought to myself.
 And this is how I went to Joann’s, picked up a beginner’s crochet starter kit, and started learning to crochet again, but this time, with the help of YouTube 🙂

 PIN IT FOR LATER